What is Escrow?

 In some parts of the country an impound account can be referred to as escrow.
 An impound account is when the lender collects an additional amount above and beyond a home owner's principal and interest payment to pay hazard insurance and property tax as they come due.

-As a full-service and professionally staffed escrow company, licensed and regulated through the Department of Business Oversight (DBO), Prominent Escrow Services, Inc. is your preferred choice!
+as a full-service and professionally staffed iNDEPENDENT escrow company, licensed and regulated through the Department of Business Oversight (DBO), Prominent Escrow Services, Inc. is your preferred choice!

 Contact your Prominent Escrow representative if you have more questions about the escrow and real estate processess.